IMMM-SFA/burleyson-etal_2021_applied_energy/Readme.md

 Burleyson, C.D., A. Rahman, J.S.
 Rice, A.D.
 Smith, and N. Voisin (2021).
 Output data for Burleyson et al. 2021 - Applied Energy [Data set].
 Zenodo.
 TBD

 ## Reproduce my experiment
-Fill in detailed info here or link to other documentation that is a thorough walkthrough of how to use what is in this repository to reproduce your experiment.

-1. Install the software components required to conduct the experiement from [Contributing modeling software](#contributing-modeling-software)
-2. Download and install the supporting input data required to conduct the experiement from [Input data](#input-data)
+1. Download and unzip the supporting raw input data required to conduct the experiment from [Input data](#input-data)
-3. Run the following scripts in the `workflow` directory to re-create this experiment:
+2. Run the following scripts in the `workflow` directory to re-create this experiment:

 | Script Name | Description | How to Run |
 | --- | --- | --- |